+Conservative Therapy - (Spine) should include a multimodality approach consisting of a combination of active and inactive components.
 Inactive components, such as rest, ice, heat, modified activities, medical devices, acupuncture and/or stimulators, medications, injections (epidural, facet, bursal, and/or joint, not including trigger point), and diathermy can be utilized.
 Active modalities may consist of physical therapy, a physician-supervised home exercise program, and/or osteopathic manipulative medicine (OMT) or chiropractic care when considered safe and appropriate.

-Home Exercise Program- (HEP)/ Therapy:

-The following two elements are required to meet guidelines for completion of conservative therapy guidelines for HEP:^{68, 69}
+Home Exercise Program - (HEP)/ Therapy: The following elements are required to meet guidelines for completion of conservative therapy^{68, 69}:

-- Documentation of an Information provided on exercise prescription/plan provided by a physician, physical therapist, or chiropractor; AND - Follow-up with member with documentation provided regarding lack of improvement (failed) after completion of HEP (after the required suitable 6-week timeframe period), or inability to complete HEP due to a documented medical reason (e.g., physical reason i.e., increased pain, or inability to physically perform exercises). - (Patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP).

-Dates and duration of failed PT, physician supervised HEP, or chiropractic treatment should be documented in the original office notes or an addendum to the notes.
+- Information provided on exercise prescription/plan AND - Follow-up with member with documentation provided regarding lack of improvement (failed) after completion of HEP (after suitable 6-week period), or inability to complete HEP due to physical reason- i.e., increased pain, inability to physically perform exercises.
+(Patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP). - Dates and duration of failed PT, physician-supervised HEP, or chiropractic treatment should be documented in the original office notes or an addendum to the notes.